JanJorgensen/StepBro/README.md

  * Expect statements
  * Log, report and step statements

-## T# Runtime System
+## StepBro Runtime System

-T# compiles the scripts into binary code using LINQ expressions, and not into .net assemblies.
+StepBro compiles the scripts into binary code using LINQ expressions, and not into .net assemblies.
 Procedure definitions are build into delegates using LINQ expressions, and all other file elements are build into .net objects managed by the runtime system.
-That means T# does not have to deal with application domains, and can re-build scripts and unload older versions of the executable code when script files are changed in the host application or TSharp Workbench.
+That means StepBro does not have to deal with application domains, and can re-build scripts and unload older versions of the executable code when script files are changed in the host application or StepBro Workbench.